 - Analysis of AUSIT code of ethics in context of recent theories and practices, and its implications to validity and reliability of NAATI’s assessment tool for ethical competencies.

 - Identification of priority languages to meet emerging demand within translating and interpreting sector (including regional variations).

 - Cost-benefit analysis of engaging appropriately credentialed practitioners or failing to do so in particular sectors (e.g. health, legal, immigration).

 - Efficient and effective methods for user education on the NAATI certification system.

 - Effectiveness of certification in improving standards in the industry.

 Interested parties should submit their registration of interest using this application form.

 After you have submitted an application, NAATI will conduct an initial assessment to determine if your application meets the eligibility criteria for recommendation for funding.
-Generally this will take about three weeks.
+Generally this will take about four weeks.

-Applications that meet these criteria will then be referred to a sub-committee of the Technical Reference Advisory Committee (TRAC) for review.
-The time-frame for review by TRAC sub-committee will be 6-8 weeks.
+Applications that meet these criteria will then be referred to the Technical Reference Advisory Committee (TRAC) for review before consideration by the NAATI Board (via the CEO).
+Consideration of applications can take up to 12 weeks.

 Applications that have merit but do not pass this initial assessment will be returned to the applicant with feedback and an invitation to re-apply with relevant modifications.